Hi I'm Shannon

 Why I am a Mormon

 I have three main reasons why I am a Mormon.
 Firstly, it's because my mom was raised in the LDS church.
 So when my brother and I were born she wanted to raise us in the church too.
 She wanted us to receive our blessings when we were babies then get baptized at eight.
-However, I was born with medical problems, my bowels don't work properly and I only have one kidney, just to name a couple.
+However, I was born with medical problems, my bowels don't work properly and one of my kidneys got removed when I was a kid, just to name a couple.
 There were also some family issues such as my parents getting divorced when I was about nine.
 There were periods of going to church, periods of being inactive and even periods of going to two different churches at the same time.
 My dad had custody of my brother and I on the weekends, sometimes he would keep us until Sunday night.
 Once in awhile he would take us to a different church, instead of an LDS one but they were still Christian-based.
 He was probably trying to pull me away from the LDS church but instead he created the exact opposite effect.
 Now I know what other churches are like and I still want to be a Mormon.
 The church just seems to feel more comfortable.
 The second reason why I'm a Mormon is because someday I would like to create a family of my own.
 I would like it to be similar to some of my LDS friends' families.
 I don't want my future children to go through what I had to deal with.
 If they do, then I want them to have strong spirits to withstand whatever comes their way.
 The third reason is because even when I was inactive I could feel Heavenly Father's and Jesus Christ's love for me.
 The family ward still kept in touch with my family.
 We were never truly cut away from the church.
 Whenever I was really sick, I would receive a blessing and they've always worked.
 Without the help of the LDS church and the strength of Jesus Christ, I probably wouldn't be here today.

 Could you talk about your baptism?